 So of the bands I played in for fun, two stand out above all the others.
 Moonshine, my university band, and Belladonna, the folk band I played in just a few years later.

 Musicians generally being sensitive souls, with fragile egos, tend to crumple when criticised or admonished, and while we all had to do what teacher said, on the other hand she did a great job of driving up everyone’s musical abilities.
-Our mandolin player progressed from being a fairly ordinary mandolin and guitar player, to being a pretty awesome musician in just six months.
+Our mandolin player progressed from being an OK player, to being a pretty awesome musician in just six months.

 Thanks to our excellent PA system, and a bog-standard cassette tape recorder, I’ve got a wealth of recordings of the band to listen to at my leisure, and relive some of the glories of my youth.